note96e/thorium/doc/buildguide.md

 - Bumpon
 - Type-C USB Cable

-#### Note
+> [!NOTE]
-Pogo pins and Lipo batteries are not widely available.
+> Pogo pins and Lipo batteries are not widely available.
 Alternatives may not work well.

+> [!CAUTION]
-When using Lipo batteries, make sure they have an over-discharge protection circuit and that the polarity is correct.
+> When using Lipo batteries, make sure they have an over-discharge protection circuit and that the polarity is correct.

 ## Tools
 - Soldering iron